Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 What follows is from an article in "Tilbakeblikk", written by Gunner Arne Thommessen, who later paid off while in Glasgow and joined Topdalsfjord on Febr.
 3-1944.
 (Some of the dates don't quite match up with what is found in the above Voyage Record).

-On July 28-1943 Belnor left Glasgow for Oban to join a convoy for Gibraltar (Convoy KMS 22).
+On July 28-1943 Belnor left Glasgow for Oban to join a convoy for Gibraltar (see Convoy KMS 22).
 Gunners for this voyage were: Ingolf A. Rosendahl, Gunnar Solås, Helge Nolum Hansen, Ellias C. Kvamsøe, Sigvald P. Knutsen and Arne K. Thommessen (previously of Bosphorus and Kong Haakon VII).
 Her armament consisted of a 4" QF American gun and four 20 mm Oerlikons, as well as rifles.
 She had a general cargo in addition to 2 tugs and 4 barges on deck.
 Though there were several reports of possible enemy presence, the convoy arrived Gibraltar without incidents on Aug.
-9. Most of the ships in the convoy continued to ports in the Mediterranean (see the second table on my page for KMS 22), while Belnor remained at Gibraltar awaiting a convoy for Malta.
+9*.
+Most of the ships in the convoy continued to ports in the Mediterranean (see the second table on my page for KMS 22), while Belnor remained at Gibraltar awaiting a convoy for Malta.
 By that time several ships had been sunk by limpet mines, among them Thorshøvdi, which was clearly visible to them, so the gunners were equipped with rifles and depth charges and all on board were told to keep a look-out for suspicious movements in the water around them while at anchor in Gibraltar.

 There's quite a bit on Belnor in my text for D/S Fana (scroll down on that page), however, some of the information conflicts with the details given here.
 Also, my Warsailor Stories section has the story of someone who was on board Belnor at this time - text in Norwegian only.

-After her engine had been fixed a few hours later Belnor again departed Valetta, this time in the company of 3 other vessels.
+After her engine had been fixed a few hours later Belnor again departed Valetta, this time in the company of 3 other ships.
 On Sept.
-1, when the convoy was off Bizerta they were ordered to go in to await further orders.
-Several other Norwegian ships were also there, which proved advantageous for Belnor in that her food supplies were running low.
-These Norwegian ships had come from the U.S. and therefore had more supplies, so Belnor's steward was able to supplement his own stock.
+1, when the convoy(?) was off Bizerta they were ordered to go in to await further orders.
+Several other Norwegian ships were also there, which proved advantageous for Belnor because her food supplies were running low.
+These ships had come from the U.S. and therefore had more supplies, so Belnor's steward was able to supplement his own stock.
 Finally, on Sept.
 17 they could leave Bizerta and arrived Bone on the 19th, where they started to load ore with the help of Italian POW's.
-She also took on board some damaged war stores, leading them to suspect that they were headed back to the UK, which they did not mind at all.
+They also took on board some damaged war stores, leading them to suspect that they were headed back to the UK, which they did not mind at all.
 While at Bone they also met some British soldiers from the 8th Army, waiting for orders (possibly for Italy) who happily accepted an invitation for dinner on board Belnor.
 Having taken part in the advances through Libya and to Tunisia, they greatly appreciated the efforts and skills of the Norwegian cook.

-Some of the gunners paid off and new ones came on board for yet another Mediterranean voyage, departing Dec.
-25, joining a large convoy on the 26th, but again Belnor experienced engine problems and had to return to Clyde after the engine crew had worked through the night to get her going (this was Convoy OS 63/KMS 37 - the website that I've linked to below says she was scheduled for this convoy but did not sail).
+Some of the gunners now paid off and new ones came on board for yet another Mediterranean voyage, departing Dec.
+25, joining a large convoy on the 26th, but again Belnor experienced engine problems and had to return to Clyde after the engine crew had worked through the night to get her going (this was Convoy OS 63/KMS 37* - ref. link in the table above; several Norwegian ships are named.
+Belnor had a cargo of steel rails).
 She arrived Greenock on Dec.
 29, and on Jan.
-16-1944 they arrived a yard in Glasgow for repairs.
+16-1944 they arrived at a yard in Glasgow for repairs.
+As mentioned, Arne Thommessen paid off while in Glasgow and joined Topdalsfjord on Febr.
+3-1944.
+More details from his article can be found on my page about this ship.

 POST WAR: